korandabit/profile/_posts/2013-04-20-6-battle-for-peace-and-quiet.md

 And someday when you're older, I'll tell you just how crazy these dreams are in Afghanistan.

-Continue reading: <a title="7.
-A Christmas special" href="http://thoughtrepair.wordpress.com/2013/04/19/7-a-christmas-special/">7.
-A Christmas special</a>
+Continue reading: 7.
+A Christmas special